yt11sf/20_Fall_CSC645_P2P/P2P-Decentralized-Network/README.md

 4. Peter Hu

 ### General Description:
-* Connection between peer is established.
+* Connection between peer is not successful.
 Communication protocol is in progress.
 We have no success in transfering files.

 ### How To Run:
 * Clear and specific instructions about how to run your project.
 If your project does not run or contains errors, you'll get a 0 in the project no matter how much work you put on it.
 So, test your code properly and make sure that it runs without errors.